jimbrig/KaaS/README.md

 ### Notes

-- This repository has three main branches: [main](https://github.com/jimbrig/KaaS-New/tree/main), [develop](https://github.com/jimbrig/KaaS-New/tree/develop), and [gh-pages](https://github.com/jimbrig/KaaS-New/tree/gh-pages).
+- This repository has three main branches: [main], [develop], and [gh-pages].
-	- The [main](https://github.com/jimbrig/KaaS-New/tree/main) branch is a representation of the [develop](https://github.com/jimbrig/KaaS-New/tree/develop) branch, but with all obsidian wiki-links converted to GitHub markdown links for display on GitHub as well as `_README.md` files converted to `README.md` for display on GitHub.
+	- The [main] branch is a representation of the [develop] branch, but with all obsidian wiki-links converted to GitHub markdown links for display on GitHub as well as `_README.md` files converted to `README.md` for display on GitHub.
-	- The [develop](https://github.com/jimbrig/KaaS-New/tree/develop) branch mirrors what I actually work with while inside the Obsidian application and gets sync'd automatically.
+	- The [develop] branch mirrors what I actually work with while inside the Obsidian application and gets sync'd automatically.
-	- The [gh-pages](https://github.com/jimbrig/KaaS-New/tree/gh-pages) branch is deployed using [MkDocs]() and [GitHub Actions]().
+	- The [gh-pages] branch is deployed using [MkDocs]() and [GitHub Actions]().
-	- Links are converted using the rust library [Obsidian-Export](https://github.com/zoni/obsidian-export).
+	- Links are converted using the rust library [Obsidian-Export].
 	- Links for deployment are converted using the [mkdocs-roamlinks]() plugin.

-*Check out the various [GitHub Actions](https://github.com/jimbrig/KaaS-New/tree/main/.github/workflows) utilized to enable this entire process.*
+*Check out the various [GitHub Actions] utilized to enable this entire process.*

 **Meta Notes**